Stand by, if you would, on audio soundbite number 28.

 All this is by design.

-Now remember, I saw a story, we got a call coming up about this.
+Once this actually begins to happen to a large number of seasoned citizens, and remember, I saw a story, we got a call coming up about this.

 These seasoned citizens are expecting all this medical care for nothing.

-Now, this Washington Post story, and I just referenced from last Friday on how Medicare doctors Are opting out because they're not being paid enough.
+Now, this Washington Post story, and I just referenced from last Friday on how Medicare doctors are opting out because they're not being paid enough.

-They're going to patients that pay themselves, or high insurance patients.
+They're going to patients that pay themselves or high insurance patients.

 Not once in this story will you read the word Obamacare.